DataScientist10/Advanced_Regression/README.md

-## Advanced_Regression_techinques
+## Final_House_Price_Using_Random_Forest
 # Overview
-This project uses advanced regression techqinques such as random forests and gradient boosting to predict the sale price of a houses in Ames county Iowa.
-This is the outline of the project
+This project attempts to answer a business question What goes into determining the price of a house?
+We will use machine learning algorithm such as random forests and to predict the sale price of a houses in Ames county Iowa.
+Below is the outline of the project,
-# Project Scoping
+# Data Acquisition
+# Understand and data exploration
 # Data Preparation
 # Fitting the model
 # Making Prediction